JPDVM2014/soularr/README.md

 Make sure you go through the setup steps at https://soularr.net/ to make sure Lidarr and slskd are working.
 You will have to manually adjust your slskd.yml to add an API key for Soularr to use.
 You can see sample [here](https://github.com/JPDVM2014/soularr/blob/main/sample_smskd.yml).

+### Note for Lidarr:

+If you use Trash's guides for media, and your lidarr root path starts with /data, you will need to add an extra volume mount to your lidarr template directly to your slskd downloads.
+For example, "/mnt/user/data/media/slskd/downloads : /slskd".
+Then in your Soularr config, your Lidarr directory should be set as ”/slskd".

 #### Note for slskd:

 If you installed slskd using the Unraid CA template, it will most likely be running as root.
 To make sure soularr will work, you need to adjust your slskd template.